Constitutional history of Greece: From the absolute to the constitutional monarchy (1833–1924)

-The Second Hellenic Republic and the Restoration (1925–1941)
+The Second Hellenic Republic and the return of the king (1925–1941)

 The Constitution of 1925 provided for a Republic in accordance with the results of the plebiscite of 1924.
 Nonetheless, on 24 June 1925, officers loyal to Theodoros Pangalos, fearing that the political instability was putting the country at risk, overthrew the government in a coup and violated the Constitution.
 On 24 August 1926, a counter-coup deposed him and Pavlos Kountouriotis returned as president.

 Since the previous Constitution was not fully implemented, it was the Constitution of 1927 which formally established the Second Hellenic Republic and provided for a largely ceremonial president as head of state.

 After the plebiscite of 1935, King George II was restored, but the Third Revisionary Parliament of 1936 did not have the time to replace or amend the Constitution of the Republic.
 Instead, the Constitution of 1911 was restored, ostensibly on a temporary basis.
 The elections of 1936 had produced a political deadlock and, thereby, George II appointed Ioannis Metaxas to be interim prime minister.
 Widespread industrial unrest in May allowed Metaxas to declare a state of emergency.
 On 4 August, he suspended the parliament indefinitely and suspended various articles of the constitution, with the king's approval.
 For all intents and purposes, Metaxas was now a dictator.
 No constitutional amendment was adopted before Germany invaded Greece in 1941.